 When you register for the GST/HST, we assign you the reporting period that requires you to file your GST/HST returns the least frequently.
 You may be able to choose, based on the amount of your taxable supplies from your previous fiscal year, one of the optional reporting periods.
-For more information, see Guide RC4022, General Information for GST/HST Registrants.
+For more information, see Guide RC4022.

-Filing and remitting due dates

-Monthly and quarterly filers
+Filing and remitting due dates Monthly and quarterly filers